USDA,NIFA-BARD Climate-Smart Agriculture – Aquaculture in the Desert

 · Quality of Collaboration

+Submissions will be evaluated by two separate panels (one for aquaculture, and one for desert farming).
 To be competitive for funding, a USDA,NIFA-BARD Collaborative Application must clearly demonstrate a substantial and meaningful collaboration between the US and BARD partners.
-The work proposed must contribute to the success of at least one of the project’s objectives.
+The work proposed must contribute to the success of at least one of the USDA,NIFA project’s objectives.